 SGTC's high school programs provide an opportunity for high school students to receive postsecondary instruction and possible advanced placement into their program of choice.
-High school students in SGTC's service area have five opportunities to participate in seamless education with the ACCEL Program, Dual Enrollment HOPE Program, Joint Enrollment Program, Move On When Ready (MOWR) program, and Technical Advanced Placement (TAP).
+High school students in SGTC's service area have five opportunities to participate in seamless education with the ACCEL Program, Dual Enrollment HOPE Program, and Joint Enrollment Program.